vespakoen/docs/bundles.md

 	php artisan bundle:publish

+This command will create a folder for the bundle's assets within the application's **public/bundles** directory.
+For example, if your bundle is named "admin", a **public/bundles/admin** folder will be created, which will contain all of the files in your bundle's public folder.

 For more information on conveniently getting the path to your bundle assets once they are in the public directory, refer to the documentation on [asset management](/docs/assets).

 <a name="installing-bundles"></a>